christian-j-mauro/christian-j-mauro/README.md

 - 👋 Hi, I’m @christian-j-mauro
 - 👀 I’m interested in learning as much as I can
 - 🌱 I’m currently learning node.js, CRUD, RESTful API, and Django
-- 💞️ I’m looking to collaborate on open source pojects
+- 💞️ I’m looking for work
 - 📫 How to reach me christian.j.mauro@gmail.com

 <!---